PCDuarte25/event-tickets-reservation-api/README.md

     docker-compose up -d
     ```

+    * **Why Export UID/GID?**
+    This Docker setup is optimized for local development and requires specific user permissions to avoid filesystem conflicts.

 3. **Run database migrations and seed events**
     - ps: If you have postgres intalled locally you can run the seeder and migrations without enter the docker shell.